Stellar-Cretaceus/Reborn-as-a-Calculator/README.md

    cd reborn-as-a-calculator
    ```
 2. Open the project
-   2a.
-Open Project in Replit and press run on main.c (Recommended)
+   1. Open Project in Replit and press run on main.c (Recommended) or
-   2b.
-Download an executable file
+   2. Download an executable file

 ---